angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 There are two more injectors above `root`, an additional `ModuleInjector` and `NullInjector()`.

-Consider how Angular bootstraps the app with the following in `main.ts`:
+Consider how Angular bootstraps the application with the following in `main.ts`:

 ```javascript